 But, personally, I am only interested in them if they also taste delicious!

 If you don’t know what this superior food source is, it is hardly surprising as they have only been used in the Western world for a few short years.
 Highly valued in Mexico, in particular, chia (salvia rhyacophila) is a herb, of the mint family, which grows to waist height and displays attractive bright blue flowers, which become the shiny white, brown or black seeds of the plant as it matures.

 With a pleasant, mild nutty flavor, the seeds may be used whole or ground, sprinkled on cereal, used in baking or added to sauces, fruit drinks and smoothies.
 They absorb water or other liquid, such as fruit juice or almond milk, forming a clearish gel, which is highly nutritious and sustaining.
 When sprouted they are used in salads.
 The leaves of the plant may be made into a pleasant tea.

-Australian chia, grown near Lake Argyle in the tropics of Western Australia, is the cleanest and most nutritious in the world, free from dust and rubbish and grown in fertile soil, completely without the use of chemicals.
-The farms in this area of hot, dry winters are regularly tested and monitored by Australian and International standard authorities.
+Australian chia, grown in the tropics of Western Australia and Queensland, is the cleanest and most nutritious in the world, free from dust and rubbish and grown in fertile soil, completely without the use of chemicals.
+The farms in these areas are regularly tested and monitored for purity by Australian and International standard authorities.

 What are some benefits of chia seeds?